SFI-Visual-Intelligence/hubREP/README.md

 # hubREP
 This is the PyTorch implementation of the CVPR paper *"A Hubness Perspective on Representation Learning for Graph-Based Multi-View Clustering"*.
+If you have any issues or questions, please contact [zhemingxu96@gmail.com](mailto:zhemingxu96@gmail.com).
+If you find this repository helpful for your research or work, we would greatly appreciate a star⭐.

 ## Installation
 ```bash
 conda create -n hubREP python=3.8.19